Unit 5 - Practice Quiz

 22 Which type of social forestry involves farmers growing trees on their own farmland for commercial or non-commercial purposes?

-A. Community Forestry
+A. Extension Forestry

 B. Farm Forestry